Definitive Map and Statement

 A map of the rights of way in the borough and how to apply to change it

 Legally, the council must keep the Definitive Map and Statement under continuous review.
-It also has a duty to investigate applications, add or delete rights of way or change their status by upgrading or downgrading.
+It also has a duty to investigate applications, to add or delete rights of way or to change their status by upgrading or downgrading.